Recurring PSP API guide

 This step is done by you, the PSP.

-We aren't involved in the actual card processing.
-We only provide card data to the PSP.
+We aren't involved in the actual card processing; we only provide card data.

-Once you've processed the charge, update the charge status to keep us aligned.
+Once you've processed the charge, finalize it to keep us aligned.

 For the full range of options available, see Recurring API guide: Charges.